forestgrape/coronavirus/index.md

 ### entry point
 The cell entry receptor used by SARS-Cov-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2 .
-The barrier function of the apical cell layer and in vitro cell experiments from [McCray et al](#mccray05) show both increased aptical ACE2 expression and an corresponding increased cell entry from the aptical side.
-McCray & Co also observed that Sars-Cov-1 exits the cell on the aptical side following an aptical entry with a preference of more than 1000:1. (similar observations for another Coronavirinae, namely 229E,  which infects the cells, corresponding to the entry point aminopeptidase N expression, preferably from the apical surface [[McCray](#mccray)] and exits aptically with a preference of 10:1 for aptical entry and 5:1 for basal entry).
+The barrier function of the apical cell layer and in vitro cell experiments from [McCray et al](#mccray05) show both increased apical ACE2 expression and an corresponding increased cell entry from the apical side.
+McCray & Co also observed that Sars-Cov-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1. (similar observations for another Coronavirinae, namely 229E,  which infects the cells, corresponding to the entry point amino-peptidase N expression, preferably from the apical surface [[McCray](#mccray)] and exits apically with a preference of 10:1 for apical entry and 5:1 for basal entry).

 ### tissue distribution of ACE2
 There are two common methods to measure tissue distribution of proteins:
-* antibody staining, here anti-ACE2 antibody.
-Detects proteins on cell surfaces, however they just can be attached to the cell without being built into the cell membrane.
-For the virus entry cell surface [ACE2 is obligat](#entry-point).
+* _antibody staining_; here anti-ACE2 antibody.
+Detects proteins on cell surfaces, however they just can be attached to the cell without being built into the cell membrane. .
 Used in the work of [Timens](#timens), [McCray](#mccray05)
-* detect mRNA, here ACE2 mRNA.
-Necessary condition for local protein expression, however not sufficient for ACE2 on aptical cell surface.
+* _detect mRNA_: here ACE2 mRNA.
+Necessary condition for local protein expression, however not sufficient for ACE2 on apical cell surface.

-For succesful cell entry ACE2 should be built into the cell wall and being detectable from outside.
+For being an exploitable entry point, ACE2 should be built into the cell membrane and being useable from outside, see [entry point](#entry-point).
 So if _both_ of methods above yield positive, this is very likley.

 ACE2 is apically expressed on lower respiratory tract epithelial cells, Especially well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)] and in alveolar epithelial type 2 cells [to check/find citation].
-In the upper respiratory tract, only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).
+In the upper respiratory tract, only the basal layer of the non-keratinised squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).

 ### distribution of infected cells and viral load

 This is consistent with the viral loads observed in different parts of the body:
 * The only location where all patients had viral Sars-Cov-1 loads is the lungs [Farcas et al](#farcas).
-* For MERS-Cov [Memish et al.](#memish) found that both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (bronchoalveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum).
-The three bronchoalveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome. <br>
+* For MERS-Cov [Memish et al.](#memish) found that both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (broncho-alveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum).
+The three broncho-alveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome. <br>
 Remark: Mers-Cov has a different cell entry receptor (DPP4).
 However the ability of a virus to efficiently takeover a cell depends not on the cell entry receptor alone (extended explanation in work).
 This is just a piece of evidence in the overall picture.

 That in swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
 [Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
 An active infection in the upper respiratory tract would likely yield viral loads in the lymph nodes too [to be confirmed, citation needed].